 - Accusations and blaming behavior

-These things take a heavy toll on the partner of an addict.
-It’s important to remember that the addict isn’t necessarily choosing to manipulate you.
+These things take a heavy toll on the partner of someone with a substance use disorder.
+It’s important to remember that your partner isn’t necessarily choosing to manipulate you.
 It’s an inevitable byproduct of the disease of addiction.

 Encourage Them to Get Help